BASILAHAMED/orange_pytest_framework/README.md

 # orange_pytest_framework

-Using Pytest Framework, the testcase TC_LOGIN_01 tested.
+Using Pytest Framework, for testing OrangeHRM webpage.